AI Search Engine Optimization: How To Structure Content For AI

 You don’t need to know how the algorithm works.
 You just need to know what it rewards: clarity, consistency, and credibility.

-SEO Isn’t Dead It’s Just Smarter Now
+SEO Isn’t Dead: It’s AI Search Engine Optimization Now

 The rules of search have changed but the opportunity is bigger than ever.
 SEO isn’t about chasing algorithms anymore.
 It’s about creating content that AIs can parse, summarize, and trust.
 It’s about showing up where decisions get made, not just where queries begin.